 In addition, an automated email is sent to your school and/or CSEF administrator to inform you of any CRN validation failures.

-For Centrelink error reasons, i.e. applicant's name does not match the CRN or CRN digit validation errors, the school can correct these by updating the details according to the Centrelink card.
-For Centrelink error reasons, i.e. Centrelink benefit has been cancelled or suspended, inform parent/guardian using the ‘Centrelink Validation Failure’ proforma letter.
+- For Centrelink error reasons arising because the applicant's name does not match the CRN or CRN digit validation errors, the school can correct these by updating the details to reflect the details on the concession card.

-Issue 2: Possible duplicate detected
+Issue 2: possible duplicate detected

-- If the student was not enrolled and attending your school on this day, view the parent’s application and under the next available actions, select Delete Application.
+- If the student was not enrolled and attending your school on this day, view the parent’s application and under the next available actions, select 'Delete application'.
 Overnight, the system will re-check the duplicate status and if the duplication no longer exists the application will automatically have the ‘hold’ status removed.

-Issue 3: CASES21 Student data discrepancy (government schools)
+Issue 3: CASES21 student data discrepancy (government schools)

 When a CASES21 student data export into CSEF is performed, the CSEF system will check against students in relevant schools.
-Where an active student can no longer be matched using their CASES21 student key, they will be marked as such.
-The application will be placed on hold until the issue is resolved.
+Where an active student can no longer be matched using their CASES21 student key, the application will be placed on hold until the issue is resolved.

-- Choose the appropriate option, then click on Update Student, then Proceed with changes.
+- Choose the appropriate option, then select 'Update student', then 'Proceed with changes'.

 - If necessary, repeat step 4 for other children listed on the application.

-- Click the ‘Save Changes’ button.
+- Select the ‘Save changes’ button.

-- 7. The application will have the system ‘hold’ removed.
+- The application will have the system ‘hold’ removed.

 Direct deposit to school

-To view the breakdown of payments, on the CSEF home page, under recent payment batches, click on the relevant batch number.
+To view the breakdown of payments on the CSEF home page, look under recent payment batches and select the relevant batch number.
 This can also be exported to Excel.